-- Bookcases can be heavy at times, and moving furniture while weighted can damage flooring or furniture.
-Make sure that we are aware of heavy items so that we can have the necessary assistance if needed.
+Bookcases can be heavy at times and moving furniture while weighted can damage the flooring or furniture.
+Ensure that we are aware of heavy items so that we have the necessary assistance if needed.

-- Paintings, pictures, posters, etc. that are going to be relocated should have the hardware taken off the wall so that we can mud over the holes or let us know which ones will stay up and which ones will be relocated.
+Paintings, pictures, posters, etc. that require relocating should have the hardware taken off the wall to mud over the holes.
+Or let us know which ones will stay up and which items will need relocating.

-If practical, we would like to have electronics unplugged from the walls so that we have easier access to the area.
+If practical, we would like electronics unplugged from the walls to provide easier access to the area.
 We try to stay away from disconnecting or reconnecting complex electronic wiring.

 Closets: Please remove all clothing if we are painting closets.
 Be mindful that we often need to enclose the area with plastic.
 If we are not painting the closets, please retrieve all clothing required before paint production.